 The employee journey may look a bit different for remote employees.
 While it’s easy for a new hire in the office to turn to the person sitting next to them with a question, this isn’t the case for a remote new hire.
 Use these tips to design and create an employee experience that caters to your remote workforce:

 - Be thoughtful.
 There are many small, but meaningful ways to inject thoughtful gestures into the employee experience - starting from the moment they’re given a job offer.
 For instance, at Blueboard we have the entire interview panel call the candidate together to congratulate them and create a sense of community.
-Or offer a thoughtful welcome package or experiential gift during their onboarding process to make them feel excited about their new role.
+Or offer a thoughtful welcome package or experiential gift for employees during their onboarding process to make them feel excited about their new role.
 We also offer all new hires a Blueboard Ivory reward to eat our own dog food, let the new hire enjoy their downtime between jobs, and share valuable feedback on our customer experience.

 - Use the right tools and programs.
 Technology shouldn’t be a barrier to creating human connections - it should help.
 Use the right tools and programs to encourage an inclusive employee journey, whether that’s done through virtual training sessions, online buddy systems like Donut cross-team connections, or mentorship programs.